cms-dev/cms/README.md

 more of ContestWebServer and Worker.
 Again, if there are more than one worker, we recommend to run them on different servers.

-Our preferred distribution is Ubuntu >= 11.10.
-With Ubuntu 11.10 one will need to install some out-of-repository packages, and note that, as soon as it is deployed, we will target explicitly Ubuntu 12.04 LTS.
+Our preferred distribution is Ubuntu >= 12.04 LTS.
 We will hopefully support Ubuntu 12.04.x out of the box for the length of Ubuntu's support duration, that is five years.

 Very important note: up to now, we support only 32 bit distributions.